onfe/drip-dash/docs/postgresql-setup.md

 ## `.env` configuration

-If you've setup PostgreSQL locally as shown above, your `.env` will look like this:
+If you've setup PostgreSQL locally as shown above, your `prisma/.env` will look like this:

 ```
 DATABASE_URL=postgresql://dripdash:password@localhost:5432/dripdash